Times and rooms are subject to change. Check back here for updates.

 Robert DeMattia, K1IW

-NEQRP Lucheon Gathering
+NEQRP Luncheon Gathering

 New England QRP Club